dolthub/docs/packages/doltgres/content/reference/sql/server/replication.md

 1. The server will be put into read-write mode.

-2. Every running SQL connection, except for the `SELECT dolt_assume_cluster_role` select itself, will be canceled and the connection for the queries will be terminated.
+2. Every running SQL connection, except for the `SELECT dolt_assume_cluster_role()` call itself, will be canceled and the connection for the queries will be terminated.

 3. The new role and epoch will be applied on the server.

-4. The connection over which the select was made will be tainted.
+4. The connection over which the call was made will be tainted.
 It will fail all queries with an error asking the user to reconnect.

-In the configured example, if you run the first statement on `dolt-1.db` and the second statement on `dolt-2.db`, you will have performed an oderly failover from `dolt-1.db` to make `dolt-2.db` the new primary.
+In the configured example, if you run the first statement on `dolt-1.db` and the second statement on `dolt-2.db`, you will have performed an orderly failover from `dolt-1.db` to make `dolt-2.db` the new primary.

 ### Atomatic Role Transitions